korlibs-archive/docs-old.korge.org/korge/reference/plugin/index.md

 ---

-KorGE allows to create compile-time extensions to process resources and to do special stuff like adding cordova plugins or describing the `AndroidManifest.xml` programmatically by just including a library.
+KorGE allows to create compile-time extensions to process resources and to do special stuff like describing the `AndroidManifest.xml` programmatically by just including a library.

 ## `ResourceProcessor` plugin